 Cameras compatible with DroneDeploy capture three bands of light.
-Plant Health maps demonstrate the relative health of vegetation within the map by comparing the value of each band.
+The Plant Health maps demonstrate the relative health of vegetation within the map by comparing the value of each band.

 Healthier vegetation reflects more of certain types of light than unhealthy vegetation.
 Your DroneDeploy Plant Health map creates a scale to highlight differences within your area of interest.

-NDVI map options vary according to your DroneDeploy plan
+Plant Health map options vary according to your DroneDeploy plan

 For more information on the basics behind Plant Health Maps, please see our Identifying Crop Variability with Drones blog post.